NRCan-IETS-CE-O-HBC/HousingModels/OptFramework/readme.txt

     Previous versions of the platform required you to copy the climate database directories (climate_linux or climate_cygwin).
 These operations are now automated by substitute.pl.

+    Replace --debug with --extra-debug to rebuild all libraries:

+	  ./Install -d ~/ --xml --no_training --no_dbs --silent --force --extra-debug --noX -v bps ish prj

 RUN A SIMULATION FOR A SINGLE DESIGN
 ------------------------------------